 Dual Language Program at LA Leadership Primary Academy:

-LA Leadership Primary Academy is committed to developing literacy in two languages —English and Spanish—for .
+LA Leadership Primary Academy is committed to developing literacy in two languages —English and Spanish—for through an 80/20 model.
 Within six years, children will be literate in all aspects of both languages—reading, writing, listening, and speaking—reaching adult levels of literacy in the middle school grades.

 Dual language education levels the playing field for all learners—and gives both native English and native Spanish speakers the gift of two languages.
-Dual language education is a process—it takes five to seven years for students to become bilingual and biliterate in both languages and to develop academic achievement at grade level in both languages.
+Dual language education is a process—it takes five to seven years for students to become bilingual and bi-literate in both languages and to develop academic achievement at grade level in both languages.
 Through engaging, thematic, hands-on curriculum, our dual language education program is closing the achievement gap.

+Please review and sign the Dual Language Immersion Program Agreement, located in the back of this Handbook.

+English Learners

+The Charter School is committed to the success of its English Learners and support will be offered both within academic classes and in supplemental settings for students who need additional support for English language learning.
+The Charter School will meet all applicable legal requirements for English Learners as they pertain to annual notification to parents, student identification, placement, program options, English Learners and core content instruction, teacher qualifications and training, reclassification to fluent English proficient status, monitoring and evaluating program effectiveness, and standardized testing requirements.
+The Charter School will implement policies to assure proper placement, evaluation, and communication regarding English Learners and the rights of students and parents.

-Overview of ’s Expectations
+Overview of LALPA’s Student Expectations

 Our teachers expect each student will come to class fully prepared, ready, willing, and able to participate in the lessons of the day.
 The following expectations clearly explain how students should approach their studies.